Hridoyn75/heroip/README.md

 # Introduction

-**hridoy-ip** is a lightweight Node.js utility designed to simplify the process of IP address detection and geolocation within your applications.
-It seamlessly integrates the capabilities of two widely-used packages, `request-ip` and `geoip-lite`, to provide a straightforward solution for obtaining both IP addresses and geolocation details.
+**hridoy-ip** is a lightweight Node.js middleware and utility package that simplifies IP address lookup and geolocation based on incoming requests.
+This package is designed to seamlessly integrate into your Node.js applications to provide essential IP address information effortlessly.
 ## Installation

 Installing **hridoy-ip** is straightforward.
 You can add it to your Node.js project using npm, the package manager for Node.js: